What is SOC 2 Training?

 This control is closely tied with other controls surrounding training plans.
 This one in particular is a high-level, formal training plan that leadership will create at least once annually based on the organization’s needs.
 This process needs to be done regularly as the organization’s scope and goals will change as it grows and evolves.

-A training plan must be made annually to determine the training needs of employees required to perform job related tasks and in order to meet company’s business objectives.
+An employee training plan must be made annually to determine the training needs of employees required to perform job-related tasks and in order to meet the company’s business objectives.
 Onboarding new employees with different or specialized roles or changes in business processes can also call for an update to this training plan.
 In terms of maintaining a secure organization specifically, organizations will sometimes update their training plan quarterly depending on the need.
 This will be something that your leadership can define when creating a training plan.

 When preparing for your audit ensure that:

 - You have a training plan in place.

 - Determine what needs to be captured for each department and what the specific training requirements are.

 - Can be at an organizational level or department-specific.
 No hard and fast rules here!

 - Shouldn’t be specific to technical job needs and should cover security awareness training.